An adaptive hierarchical ensemble Kalman filter with reduced basis models: The filtering problem

-Solving equation \eqref{eq:principal_forecast} for all ensemble members has arithmetic complexity $\mathcal{O}(\alpha(\mathcal{N}) N_P)$, where $\alpha(\mathcal{N})$ denotes the cost of advancing a single state one assimilation step in the future.
+Solving equation \eqref{eq:principal_forecast} for all ensemble members has arithmetic complexity $\mathcal{O}(\alpha(\mathcal{N}) N_P)$, where $\alpha(\mathcal{N})$ denotes the cost of advancing a single state \firstreview{from time $t_k$ to time $t_{k+1}$}.
 This is usually performed by solving the PDE \eqref{eq:general_ppde} $N_P$ times and can become prohibitively expensive whenever $\mathcal{N}$ is large.
 Hence, this step can become the primary cost in the filtering process due to its dependence on $\mathcal{N}$ and the requirement of a sufficiently large ensemble size $N_P$ to achieve a good data assimilation accuracy.
 In this context, the use of surrogate models and reduced order modeling thus becomes crucial.